-- FI.1 - The student will exchange simple spoken and written information in French. - 1.
-Use basic greetings, farewells, and expressions of courtesy both orally and in writing. - 2.
+The student will exchange simple spoken and written information in Spanish.

+- 1. Use basic greetings, farewells, and expressions of courtesy both orally and in writing. - 2.
 Express likes and dislikes, requests, descriptions, and directions. - 3.
-Ask and answer questions about familiar topics. - FI.2 The student will sustain brief oral and written exchanges in French, using familiar phrases and sentences. - 1.
+Ask and answer questions about familiar topics, such as family members, personal belongings, school, and leisure activities, time, and weather. - SI.2 The student will sustain brief oral and written exchanges in Spanish, using familiar phrases and sentences. - 1.
 Initiate, sustain, and close brief oral and written exchanges with emphasis on the present time. - 2.
 Use proper formal and informal forms of address in familiar situations. - 3.
 Use nonverbal communication and simple paraphrasing to convey and comprehend messages.